 The best way to feel less self conscious in the gym, is to go with a plan.
 If you know the exact exercises you are going to do that day, it can be exciting and is something you actually look forward to.
-If you need help with a plan, check out my WRK app.
+If you need help with a plan, check out our WRK app (psst, the 12-week Foundation program is only $1 right now!).
 A huge reason I created this app was because I wanted to give women better tools for navigating the gym.
 But even if you don't use my app, get a plan and stick to it.
 Not only will you see better results, you will instantly feel confident, and you will have a better workout for it.

 Truth #6: Asking for help does not mean you are inadequate.